AdobeDocs/analytics.en/help/technotes/event/segments.md

 ### Use the exclude segment in a virtual report suite {#use-vrs}

 You can use the segment in a [virtual report suite](/help/components/vrs/vrs-about.md) to more conveniently exclude the data.
 This option is ideal in that you don't have to remember to apply the segment for each report that that includes the affected date range.
-If you already use virtual report suites as your primary source of data, you can add the segment to an existing VRS.
+If you already use virtual report suites as your primary source of data, you can add the segment to an existing Virtual report suites.

 1. Navigate to **[!UICONTROL Components]** > **[!UICONTROL Virtual report suites]**.
 2. Click **[!UICONTROL Add]**.